jiyajam/ProgrammingProjectExercises/Module1_2/tasks/task1.md

 According to the documentation , it is given that each C-event represents the start of an activity and they schedule the B-event that represents the completion of that activity.
-We can do this because as the service starts,we can predict how long it will take and thus we can schedule how it will end..
+We can do this because as the service starts,we can predict how long it will take and thus we can schedule how it will end.